-EMERGENCY ACTION PLAN EAST AND WEST ASH PONDS WAUKEGAN STATION NOVEMBER 2022
+EMERGENCY ACTION PLAN EAST AND WEST ASH PONDS WAUKEGAN STATION UPDATED APRIL 2025

 This Emergency Action Plan (EAP) has been prepared pursuant to Title 40 of the Code of Federal Regulations (40 CFR) Part 257, Subpart D, §257.73(a)(3) for the East and West Ash Ponds at the Midwest Generation, LLC (MWG) Waukegan Station (Station) in Waukegan, Illinois.
-This November 2022 update of the initial EAP has been revised to comply with 35 Illinois Administrative Code (35 IAC) Part 845, Subpart E, §845.520(b)(3) by revising the code references, and includes an updated contact list provided as Table 5.
+This update includes a revised contact list and expands problem event definition, evaluation and actions with respect to weather and flooding emergencies.
 The EAP is presented as follows:

-- Section 1.0: Definition of the events or circumstances involving the CCR unit(s) that represent a safety emergency, along with a description of the procedures that will be followed to detect a safety emergency in a timely manner; - Section 2.0: Definition of the responsible persons, their respective responsibilities, and notification procedures in the event of a safety emergency involving the CCR unit(s); - Section 3.0: Contact information of emergency responders; - Section 4.0: Provide site maps which delineate the downstream areas which would be affected in the event of an East and West Ash Ponds failure and a physical description of the CCR Units; - Section 5.0: Include provisions for an annual face-to-face meeting or exercise between representatives of Waukegan Station, and local emergency responders; and - Section 6.0: The owner or operator of the CCR unit(s) must obtain a certification from a qualified professional engineer stating that the written EAP, and any subsequent amendment of the EAP, meets the requirements of paragraph (a)(3) of this section.
+Section 1.0: Definition of the events or circumstances involving the CCR unit(s) that represent a safety emergency, along with a description of the procedures that will be followed to detect a safety emergency in a timely manner;

+Section 2.0: Definition of the responsible persons, their respective responsibilities, and notification procedures in the event of a safety emergency involving the CCR unit(s);

+Section 3.0: Contact information of emergency responders;

+Section 4.0: Provide site maps which delineate the downstream areas which would be affected in the event of an East and West Ash Ponds failure and a physical description of the CCR Units;

+Section 5.0: Include provisions for an annual face-to-face meeting or exercise between representatives of Waukegan Station, and local emergency responders; and

+Section 6.0: The owner or operator of the CCR unit(s) must obtain a certification from a qualified professional engineer stating that the written EAP, and any subsequent amendment of the EAP, meets the requirements of paragraph (a)(3) of this section.